ShaSchangali/42_Projects/ft_born_to_be_root/README.md

 4. Type `lsblk` in your Virtual Machine to see the partition

-## Configurating Your Virtual Machine
+## Configurating The Virtual Machine

 ### Installing Sudo